Scouting in Ohio: Scouting America in Ohio today

 In the 1990s, the Boy Scouts of America (BSA) went through a restructuring in an attempt to reduce manpower, and in several states small historic Councils were merged into a larger supercouncil.
 The Simon Kenton Council is an example of such a supercouncil.

-There are twelve Boy Scouts of America local councils in Ohio.
+There are twelve Scouting America local councils in Ohio.

 Allohak Council

 Allohak Council (#818) was founded in 1991.
 It was composed of six districts and served parts of West Virginia and Ohio.
 The council headquarters was in Parkersburg, West Virginia.

 The Allohak Council was disbanded on December 31, 2018.

 Black Swamp Area Council

 Black Swamp Area Council was created in 1992.
 It is composed of six districts and covers thirteen counties in Ohio.
 The council headquarters is in Findlay.

 History

 In 1920, the Defiance Council (#446) was formed, in 1922 the Van Wert Council (#463) was formed, and in 1919 the Lima Council (#452) was formed.
 In 1926 Defiance, Lima and Van wert merged to form the Shawnee Area Council (#452).
 In 1923, the Hancock County Council (#449) was formed, and in 1915 the Tiffin Council was formed.
 In 1930, Hancock County and Tiffin merged to become the Put-Han-Sen Area Council (#449).
 In 1992, Shawnee Area and Put-Han-Sen Area merged to become the Black Swamp Area Council (#449).